dr563105/mlops-project-grocery-sales/README.md

     - :white_check_mark: Connect API Gateway and lambda function using ECR image
     - :white_check_mark: Deploy model as Streamlit app
 - ### Infrastructure as Code(IaC) with Terraform
-    - :o: Use Terraform to deploy the model to production using AWS ECR, Lambda, S3 and API Gateway
+    - :white_check_mark: Use Terraform to deploy the model to production using AWS ECR, Lambda, S3 and API Gateway
 - ### CI/CD with Github actions
     - Continuous Integration
         - :white_check_mark: Unit testing